judgels/judgels/docs/developer/concept.rst

 - Hosting Judgels documentation.
 - Being the central GitHub issue tracker for all Judgels applications.

 For each Judgels application <app>, there will be a repository named **<app>**, which hosts the application code.
-In addition, for some Judgels applications, there is **<app>-commons** repository, which contains parts of the application that can be used by other applications that depend on it.
+In addition, for some Judgels applications, there is **<app>-commons** repository, which contains parts of the application that can be used by other applications that depend on it:

 commons
     Consists of basic dependencies used by all applications.